-Beloved by many, we shall miss his kindly presence, his unfailing courtesy, his wise counsel, but in the hearts of all who knew him, who loved him, there shall ever be held sacred a spot in memory of Edward R. Campbell.
+Beloved shall miss his kindly presence, his unfailing courtesy, his wise counsel, but in the hearts of all who knew him who loved him, there shall ever be held sacred a spot in memory of Edward R. Can

 National Chaplain Anna Byron, of the Auxiliary, paid tribute to the memory of the members of the Auxiliary to the Sons of Union Veterans who had been called by death.